Schanze117/RespawnRoom/README.md

 ## Description

 RespawnRoom offers a seamless, user-friendly platform for all your gaming needs.
-With features like game discovery, wishlist management, it’s the ultimate tool for gamers who want to keep their gaming journey organized and connected.
+With features like game discovery, wishlist management, it's the ultimate tool for gamers who want to keep their gaming journey organized and connected.
 Whether you're an avid gamer exploring new titles or managing your growing backlog, RespawnRoom enhances your entire gaming experience beyond just playing games.
 Respawn rooms allows you to stay connected with other avid gamers on the socail network platform.

 ## SCREENSHOT